Challenge #TNDO

 classic or WEBTOON

-Tell us a story of your own in the format of a comic strip of 6 to 8 squares maximum.
-You can do it on a page or in a scrolling WEBTOON format.
+Tell us a story of your own, in the format of a comic strip of 6 to 8 panels maximum.
+You can do it on a page or in WEBTOON scrolling format.

 Favorite 💜 Teen comic: “La brigade des cauchemars” by Frank Thilliez